Direct applications to Deakin for Trimester 2 2019 close 5 July 2019

 Current Deakin Students

 To access your official course details for the year you started your degree, please visit the handbook

-To complete the Graduate Diploma of Financial Planning, students must attain a total of 8 credit points consisting of 7 credit points of core units and 1 credit points of elective units chosen from a specified list, plus completion of MAI010 Academic Integrity (0 -credit point compulsory unit).
+To complete the Graduate Diploma of Financial Planning, students must attain a total of 8 credit points consisting of 7 credit points of core units and 1 credit points of elective units chosen from a specified list, plus completion of MAI010 Academic Integrity and MAA071 Pre-Term: Getting to Grips with Postgraduate Study (0-credit point compulsory units).
 Most units (think of units as 'subjects') are equal to 1 credit point

 Plus 1 credit points of elective units from: